 During test-time adaptation, we generate multiple versions of $\mathcal{P}$ by varying the selection of centers and neighbors forming $\{\mathcal{P}_1, \mathcal{P}_2, \dots, \mathcal{P}_V\}$ of size $N^V$.
-For Non-Transformer networks, we assume \( K= 1 \), meaning that each patch consists of only the center point selected by \gls{fps} without including any neighbors.
+For Non-Transformer networks, we assume $K\!=\!1$, meaning that each patch consists of only the center point selected by \gls{fps} without including any neighbors.

 This variation in sampling creates different representations of the same underlying 3D structure and can be interpreted as transformations that slightly modify the local geometric structure of patches while maintaining the overall global structure of the point cloud.
-This helps the model generalize better by encouraging it to learn robust features that are less sensitive to such variations (Figure~\ref{fig:method} a, b).
+This helps the model generalize better by encouraging it to learn robust features that are less sensitive to such variations (e.g., $\mathrm{a}$ and $\mathrm{b}$ in Figure~\ref{fig:method}).

-For each $\mathcal{P}_v$, the model is adapted using the TENT \cite{wang2020tent} algorithm, where normalization layers' parameters $\gamma$ and $\beta$ are updated to minimize the entropy $\mathcal{H}$ of the model’s output:
+For each $\mathcal{P}_v$, the model is adapted using the TENT \cite{wang2020tent} algorithm, where normalization layers' parameters $\gamma$ and $\beta$ are updated to minimize the entropy $\mathcal{H}$ of the model's output:

-Here, the expectation $\mathbb{E}$ is taken over the distribution of sampling variations $\mathcal{P}_v$, and $\mathcal{H}$ represents the entropy of the model’s predictions, which is minimized to encourage confident and stable predictions.
+Here, the expectation $\mathbb{E}$ is taken over the distribution of sampling variations $\mathcal{P}_v$, and $\mathcal{H}$ represents the entropy of the model's predictions, which is minimized to encourage confident and stable predictions.